prometheus/prometheus/docs/querying/operators.md

 * `>=` (greater-or-equal)
 * `<=` (less-or-equal)

-Comparison operators are defined between scalar/scalar, vector/scalar, and vector/vector value pairs.
+Comparison operators are defined between scalar/scalar, vector/scalar, vector/vector
+and range vector/scalar value pairs.
 By default they filter.
-Their behavior can be modified by providing `bool` after the operator, which will return `0` or `1` for the value rather than filtering.
+Except for range vector/scalar, the behavior can be modified by providing `bool` after the operator, which will return `0` or `1` for the value rather than filtering.

 **Between two scalars**, the `bool` modifier must be provided and these operators result in another scalar that is either `0` (`false`) or `1`